-On a wild Pacific coast, beside a dormant volcano, John Corbett visits a world-class art museum.
+On a wild Pacific coast, beside a dormant stratovolcano, John Corbett visits a world-class art museum.

 New Plymouth’s coastline is credited with influencing the world-famous kinetic artist, Len Lye, to make the city the repository of his memory.
 Photo: John Corbett

 “YOU WERE ON MY PLANE,” said the guy in the designer scarf and architect-type glasses.
 So too were several of the other visitors threading their way, on a crisp Saturday afternoon in August, through the galleries of the spanking-new Len Lye Centre in New Plymouth.
-Whether consciously designed as such or not, the snazzy, award-ready art gallery is bringing the concept of “destination architecture”, along with well-heeled art lovers, to a previously low-profile regional city on New Zealand’s west coast.
+Whether consciously designed as such or not, the snazzy, award-ready art gallery is bringing the concept of “destination architecture”, along with well-heeled art lovers, to a previously low-profile regional city on the west coast of New Zealand’s North Island.

-A 40-minute hop southwest from Auckland by Air New Zealand ATR-72 turboprop (Jetstar will commence services from 1 April 2016) New Plymouth and the province of Taranaki have long been better known for cow farms and dairy factories and the looming presence of Mount Taranaki/ Egmont, a dormant volcano that dominates the landscape.
-Sharp-eyed visitors will also notice petro-drilling platforms: since the 1960s, offshore finds have amplified the region’s wealth and made New Zealand self-sufficient in natural gas.
-Now, watched closely by other regional centres, the Len Lye Centre is literally giving the city lustre.
+A 40-minute hop southwest from Auckland by Air New Zealand ATR-72 turboprop or a Jetstar Bombardier Q3000, New Plymouth and the province of Taranaki have long been better known for their cow farms and dairy factories and especially for the looming presence of Mount Taranaki/ Egmont, a dormant volcano that dominates the landscape.
+Sharp-eyed visitors will also notice petro-drilling platforms: since the 1960s, offshore finds have amplified the region’s wealth and helped made New Zealand self-sufficient in natural gas.
+Now, watched closely by other regional centres, the Len Lye Centre is also giving the city cultural lustre.

-Although Lye was never sufficiently interested enough in art fashion and art politics to really make the history books, the Centre makes a determined case for him as the greatest of all kinetic sculptors.
-In the Centre’s high-vaulted galleries with their restrained Modernist palette of charcoals, greys and whites, the thrumming, illuminated energy of Lye’s sculptures brings the spaces to vibrant life.
+Although Lye was never sufficiently talented enough to really make the history books, the Centre makes a determined case for him as a kinetic sculptor of international note.
+And you have to concede that the thrumming, illuminated energy of Lye’s sculptures brings the high-vaulted Modernist spaces of the Centre to life.

-There’s vitality too in the streets surrounding the Centre, which include Puke Ariki, an excellent old-school natural history museum whose atrium features “Meg”, a ten-metre replica of an extinct megalodon shark which swam in the local seas three million years ago.
-A lively mix of good hotels, boutiques and atmospheric bistros and bars draws locals into the downtown area throughout the week, and despite some thoughtless demolition there is still a healthy collection of architectural styles: a 360-degree spin in Queen Street next to the Len Lye Centre takes in a timber-laced nineteenth-century hotel, an Edwardian clock tower (rebuilt in 1985) and a 1950 Modernist office block.
-The nationally important Govett-Brewster Gallery, to which the Len Lye Centre has been added, started life as a picture theatre.
+There’s vitality too in the streets surrounding the Centre, which include Puke Ariki, an excellent old-school natural history museum whose atrium features “Meg”, a ten-metre replica of an extinct megalodon shark which swam in local seas three million years ago.
+A lively mix of good hotels, boutiques and atmospheric bistros and bars draws locals into the downtown area throughout the week, and despite some thoughtless demolition the centre of New Plymouth still has a healthy collection of architectural styles: a 360-degree spin in Queen Street next to the Len Lye Centre takes in a timber-laced nineteenth-century hotel, an Edwardian clock tower (rebuilt in 1985) and a 1950 Modernist office block.
+The nationally important Govett-Brewster Gallery, to which the Len Lye Centre has been added, started life in 1940 as a picture theatre.

-The last big attraction of Taranaki province can be deduced, surprisingly, from vulcanology displays in the Puke Ariki museum.
+The last big attraction of Taranaki province can be deduced from the vulcanology displays in Puke Ariki museum.
 Over geological time, the symmetrical pattern of pyroclastic outflows from Mount Taranaki (which last erupted only 150 years ago) has created dozens of world-class surf breaks that attract champion-level competitors from around the globe.
 Load up your station wagon, strap your boards to the roof and head west from the city along Surf Highway 45.
-In a 105-kilometre semicircle you pass epic surf beaches, artist’s studios, historical sites, spectacular coastal scenery and cosy cafés.
+In a 105-kilometre semicircle you pass a diorama of surf beaches with epic breaks, artist’s studios, historical sites, spectacular coastal scenery and cosy cafés.

-If you are flying out of New Plymouth, a complete circuit of Mount Taranaki takes you through the towns of Hawera, Eltham, Stratford and Inglewood, whose roughly equidistant spacing, I was told, is a far as a bullock cart could amble before the milk it was carrying turned to butter.
+If you are flying in and out of New Plymouth, a complete circuit of Mount Taranaki will also take you through the small towns of Hawera, Eltham, Stratford and Inglewood, whose roughly equidistant spacing, I was told, is a far as a bullock cart could amble back in the day before the milk it was carrying turned to butter.

-There is interest aplenty: Hawera was the home of another under-regarded artist, Ronald Hugh Morrieson (1922-1972) whose darkly comic novels explore the underbelly of small-town provincial life.
-Also in Hawera is Nigel Ogle’s quirky Tawhiti Museum devoted to displays of scale models, and in Inglewood, Fun Ho!, where an iconic New Zealand range of hand-made, cast-aluminium toys has been made since 1932.
-Unexpected in their setting, the attractions are of a piece with the region itself: a fascinating corner of New Zealand that yields surprises for travellers of every kind. www.alimentary.co.nz
+The towns offer interest aplenty: Hawera was the home of another maverick New Zealand artist, the writer Ronald Hugh Morrieson (1922-1972), whose darkly comic novels explore the underbelly of small-town provincial life.
+Also in Hawera is Nigel Ogle’s quirky Tawhiti Museum devoted to displays of scale models, and Kevin Wasley’s Elvis Presley Museum housed in a suburban garage.
+In Inglewood, Fun Ho! showcases an iconic New Zealand range of hand-made, cast-aluminium toys that have been made since 1932.
+Unexpected in their setting, the attractions are of a piece with the region itself: a fascinating corner of New Zealand that offers surprises for travellers of every kind. www.alimentary.co.nz

 New Plymouth has numerous hotels and motels in all price categories.
 Alimentary recommends The Waterfront Hotel on the oceanfront at St Aubyn and Egmont Streets: a modern, well-run, tastefully decorated 4-star hotel that includes Salt, its good in-house restaurant.
 Chef Freddie Ponder’s latest accolade is a Silver Fern Farms Premier Selection Award.